Minor2CCh/minium_minor_edition/README.md

 - Iris Quartz

-It is produced in the overworld Y=-64~-32 range.
+It is generated in the overworld Y=-64~-32 range.
 This ore has a much lower production rate than diamond and is never produced in areas exposed to air.
 You can craft a Rainbow Quartz Ingot by using 3 Iris Quartz and 3 Osmium Ingots.
 You can create a tool by enhancing it from the following Concentrated Minium.
 However, when making tools, you will also need the Iris Quartz Update Smithing Template, which can be obtained at a certain rate from the chest in End City.
 The performance is higher than that of Netherlight, and it has a Fireproof effect, so it will not be lost even if it comes in contact with lava.